 - Sample verdicts and settlements in Maryland nursing home wrongful death cases

 - Frequently asked nursing home claim questions

-If you believe that you or someone you love has suffered a serious injury as the result of nursing home abuse or nursing home neglect, call our Maryland nursing home attorneys at 800-553-8082 for a free Internet consultation to discuss a potential lawsuit.
-There are no fees or expenses unless a recovery is obtained.Nursing Home Lawsuits in Maryland: Samples and Explanation of Maryland Law
+If you believe that you or someone you love has suffered a serious injury as the result of nursing home abuse or nursing home neglect, call our Baltimore nursing home attorneys for free legal advice at 800-553-8082 for a free Internet consultation to discuss a potential lawsuit.
+There are no fees or expenses unless a recovery is obtained.
+Our Maryland nursing home lawyers can guide you to the best possible settlement or verdict.Nursing Home Lawsuits in Maryland: Samples and Explanation of Maryland Law

-- Sample Mediation Statement in a Nursing Home Case (example of mediation statement in nursing home lawsuit that reached a settlement)
+- Sample Mediation Statement in a Nursing Home Case

 - Sample Interrogatories to Nursing Home

 - Sample Release of Claims in Nursing Home Case